buzzy/scalr_documentation/GLOBAL.rst

   <a href="https://docs.scalr.com" target="_blank">here</a>

-.. note:: This is the Scalr CMP documentation.
-Click |iacp_docs| for the Scalr IaCP documentation
+.. tip:: This is the Scalr CMP documentation.
+Click |iacp_docs| for the Scalr for Terraform documentation.